 Chimichurri is authentic to Argentine cuisine and I want to honor that by using the ingredients that make this sauce so great.
 HOWEVER, If you want the real, authentic sauce (rather my inspired version), I'd highly recommend supporting your local Argentinian restaurants or try out Paula's, of Vintage Kitchen Notes, recipe!

-- Herbs: Chimichurri is an herb-based condiment, so we're going to be using italian parsley, cilantro, and oregano.
+- Herbs: Chimichurri is an herb-based condiment, so we're going to be using italian parsley, cilantro, and a bit of oregano.
 I recommend using mostly leaves and some tender stems.
 You can cut off the bottom half of the parsley and cilantro (where it's mainly just long, empty stems).

 - Red Wine Vinegar: It's the main binder for this recipe and adds a nice, tangy flavor.